 ENFit® Impact on Oral Medication

-- The Global Enteral Device Supplier Association (GEDSA) has proposed a deadline of July 1, 2021 for the discontinuation of legacy (oral) feeding tubes and adapters, with other oral products expected to discontinue on January 1, 2022.
+- The Global Enteral Device Supplier Association (GEDSA) has proposed a deadline of July 1, 2021, for the discontinuation of legacy (oral) feeding tubes and adapters.

-- The GEDSA proposal is not a mandate and is primarily focused on feeding (and not the pharmacy).
+- The GEDSA proposal is a recommendation, not a mandate, and is focused on feeding and not the pharmacy.

 - No compromise to accuracy